PragmaTechSydney/myblog/content/posts/hiddengems.md

 ![Album cover of Boston's eponymous album](/img/BostonBoston.jpg)

-I follow a few 'classic rock' groups on Quora, and noticed that Boston's debut album was frequently mentioned as one of the best.
+I follow a few 'classic rock' discussion groups on Quora, and noticed that Boston's debut album was frequently mentioned as one of the best.
 OK, I thought, let's give it a go.
 I only really knew them for 'More than a feeling', which to be fair is a certified banger, but I was surprised to find there were even better tracks on the album.
 Fantastic harmonies, catchy hooks and fun lyrics - what's not to like?
 Personal favourite from this album would be 'Peace of Mind', which you can [check out on Youtube here](https://www.youtube.com/watch?v=edwk-8KJ1Js&ab_channel=BostonVEVO).

 And if you dig that, you'll find their second album 'Don't Look Back' is almost as good, especially the [title track](https://youtu.be/XmU4Xyl00hY).